nkallima/sim-universal-construction/README.txt

 REFERENCES
 =========================
 [1] Fatourou, Panagiota, and Nikolaos D. Kallimanis.
 "Revisiting the combining synchronization technique."
     ACM SIGPLAN Notices.
 Vol. 47.
 No. 8.
-ACM, 2012.
+ACM, PPoPP 2012.

 [2] Fatourou, Panagiota, and Nikolaos D. Kallimanis.
 "A highly-efficient wait-free universal construction."
     Proceedings of the twenty-third annual ACM symposium on Parallelism in algorithms and architectures.
-ACM, 2011.
+    SPAA, 2011.

 [3] Fatourou, Panagiota, and Nikolaos D. Kallimanis.
 "Lock Oscillation: Boosting the Performance of Concurrent
     Data Structures."
 Proceedings of the 21st International Conference on Principles of Distributed Systems.
-2017.
+    Opodis 2017.

 [4] Oyama, Yoshihiro, Kenjiro Taura, and Akinori Yonezawa.
 "Executing parallel programs with synchronization
     bottlenecks efficiently."
 Proceedings of the International Workshop on Parallel and Distributed Computing for Symbolic and Irregular Applications.
 Vol. 16.
 1999.

 [5] T. S. Craig.
 Building FIFO and priority-queueing spin locks from atomic swap.
     Technical Report TR 93-02-02, Department of Computer Science, University of Washington, February 1993